 On the rare occasions when a yield curve flattens to the point that short-term rates are higher than long-term rates, the curve is said to be “inverted.”
 Historically, an inverted curve often precedes a period of recession.
 Investors will tolerate low rates now if they believe that rates are going to fall even lower in the future.

-Inverted yield curves have occurred on only eight occasions since 1958.
+Inverted yield curves have occurred on only eight occasions since 1957.
 The economy slipped into a recession within two years of the inverted yield curve on almost every occasion.

 What Is a Steep Yield Curve?

 The gap between the yields on short-term bonds and long-term bonds increases when the yield curve steepens.
 The increase in this gap usually indicates that yields on long-term bonds are rising faster than yields on short-term bonds, but sometimes it can mean that short-term bond yields are falling even as longer-term yields are rising.

-For example, assume that a two-year note was at 2.00 percent on Jan.
+For example, assume that a two-year note was at 2% on Jan.
 2, and the 10-year was at 3%.
 On Feb.
 1, the two-year note yields 2.1% while the 10-year yields 3.2%.
 The difference went from 1 percentage point to 1.10 percentage points, leading to a steeper yield curve.

 A steepening yield curve typically indicates that investors expect rising inflation and stronger economic growth.

 How Can an Investor Take Advantage of the Changing Shape of the Yield Curve?

 Think of yield curves as similar to a crystal ball, although not one that necessarily guarantees a certain answer.
 Yield curves simply offer investors an educated insight into likely short-term interest rates and economic growth.
 Used properly, they can provide guidance, but they're not oracles.

 It pays for most bond investors to maintain a steady, long-term approach based on specific objectives rather than technical matters like a shifting yield curve.
-But short-term investors can potentially profit from shifts in the yield curve by purchasing either of two exchange-traded products: the iPath US Treasury Flattener ETN (FLAT) and the iPath US Treasury Steepener ETN (STPP).
+But short-term investors can potentially profit from shifts in the yield curve by purchasing some small exchange-traded products, with relatively little trading volume such as the iPath US Treasury Flattener ETN (FLAT), or the iPath US Treasury Steepener ETN (STPP).